-Now back to the ways to round wood without a router.
+Now back to the ways on how to soften wood edges without a router.
 To be able to do this, there are two main options: Either you do this by hand, or you use power tools.

 By reading this article all the way through, you will gradually become aware of the advantages and disadvantages of these methods and you will be able to better determine what is most suitable for you.

 Some people prefer rounded edges, while others do not.
 In reality, it is a matter of personal preference.
 However, it’s still a good idea to think about why you’d do this.

 Rounded corners have a few benefits, and I believe they give your work a slightly different look.

 If the edges of the wood are not rounded, they will remain sharp.
 This can lead to a variety of issues.
 In the following section, I’ll go over when it’s best to round corners.

 When Do You Need to Round Wooden Edges?